Availability - Rebuilding the engine underneath a B2B hospitality product

 Enhance UI

-Access Rule Calendar and List View make it incredibly difficult to see or find what you have set up on any given day.
+Access Rule Calendar and List View make it incredibly difficult to see or find what you have set up on any given day for both venues and CS.

 Enhance UI

-Access Rule Calendar and List View make it incredibly difficult to see or find what you have set up on any given day.
+Access Rule Calendar and List View make it incredibly difficult to see or find what you have set up on any given day for both venues and CS.

 More about each research steps below: